stitchfix/stitchfix.github.io/_posts/2015-02-12-may-bayes-theorem-be-with-you.md

     the sample has been drawn - thus the misperception of the confidence interval

-####The Credible Interval - the data is fixed, but the parameter is random
+####The Credible Interval: The data is fixed, the parameter is random
 In the Bayesian paradigm, it’s the parameter that is random while the data is fixed.
 This paradigm seems logical: it's not just that the data is fixed in Bayesian inference - the data is fixed in reality,